WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/NewMexico/WaterAllocation/ReadME.md

 #### Operation and Steps:
 - Read the input file and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE WaterSources* specific columns.
 - Assign **NMOSE** info to the *WaDE WaterSources* specific columns.
-See *NMwr_Allocation Schema Mapping to WaDE.xlsx* & *NM_Allocation Schema Mapping to WaDE_QA.xlsx* for specific details.
+See *NMwr_Allocation Schema Mapping to WaDE.xlsx* for specific details.
 Items of note are as follows...
     - *WaterSourceName* = translated from **surface_co**, see *1_NMwr_PreProcessAllocationData.ipynb* for specifics.
     - *WaterSourceTypeCV* = generated list of sources from **SOURCE_TYPE**, see *1_NMwr_PreProcessAllocationData.ipynb* for specifics.
     - *WaterSourceNativeID* = see *1_NMwr_PreProcessAllocationData.ipynb* for specifics.